evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 text_evals_report
 ```

-You will see a summary distribution of results for each evaluation.
+You will see the summary results: the distribution of length and sentiment for all evaluated texts.

 # 4. Send results to Evidently Cloud

 To record and monitor evaluations over time, send them to Evidently Cloud.
-You'll need an API key.
 * **Sign up**.
 Create an [Evidently Cloud account](https://app.evidently.cloud/signup) and your Organization.
 * **Add a Team**.
 Click **Teams** in the left menu.
 Create a Team, copy and save the Team ID. ([Team page](https://app.evidently.cloud/teams)).
 * **Get your API token**.
 Click the **Key** icon in the left menu to go.
 Generate and save the token. ([Token page](https://app.evidently.cloud/token)).